simonhdang/predictlearn/README.md

 ## Corrections to previously published code

-The cross-validation routines differ from those in Appendix E of Dang, Quach and Roberts (2025).
-Three defects are corrected, each marked in the source:
+The cross-validation routines modified from those in Appendix E of Dang, Quach and Roberts (2025).
+Each marked in the source:

 1. **Non-comparable evaluation.** Grow-Shrink was evaluated with `lm(target ~ .)`, a regression on every variable in the data, while